Usually, polyurethane is the final coat in a painting project. But, can you apply varnish over polyurethane?

 - After sanding, remove dust from the coating.

-3. Thin The Varnish
+3. Thin the Varnish

-Varnish has a thick flow, and it’s recommended to thin it.
+Varnish has a thick flow, so it’s best to thin it before applying.
 A thin coating is easier to control, dries fast, and provides a smooth finish.
-To thin water-based varnish, use ½ cup of water.
-To thin oil-based varnish, use mineral spirits or lacquer thinner.

 - Use water to thin water-based varnish.
 Use mineral spirits or lacquer thinner to thin oil-based varnish.